(Translation of an article published on 25/06/2020 on Le Petit Journal website.)

 Online classes for amateurs wishing to learn or perfection their method, classes for professionals to gain expertise and skill.

-The site offers express formulas for amateurs who want to learn for fun and professional formulas for cooking afficionados to become “professionals” (in either cooking or pastry).
+The site offers express formulas for amateurs who want to learn for fun and professional formulas for cooking afficionados to become “professionals” (in either cooking or pastry) or for Chefs who want to learn new skills and recipes.
 Clients are mostly Singaporean individuals, or companies wanting to create live event, or not, around French gastronomy.

 Kean and Guillaume: “We offer French cooking classes in multiple options: for leisure, with accessible recipes that are authentic of our culture, or as a professional option with structured lessons of gradual difficulty, addressing both people seeking a change in their work field or professionals wanting to add a “French Touch” to their work.